FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 <br>

-**Concepts** (nodes) drawn in CAM have the following data structure, whereby the single parameters are explained below:
+**Concepts** (nodes) drawn in CAM have the following data structure, whereby the single parameters are explained below (in the browser console call "CAM.nodes"):

 ```js